Quantifying the Internal Validity of Weighted Estimands: Introduction

-Some papers focus on weighted averages of heterogeneous treatment effects as legitimate targets in their own right rather than as probability limits of existing estimators. \cite{HIR2003} introduce the class of weighted average treatment effects, which are a subclass of the more general class of estimands in \eqref{eq:weighted_est_def}. \cite{LMZ2018} discuss the connection between weighted average treatment effects and implicit target subpopulations.
+Some papers focus on weighted averages of heterogeneous treatment effects as legitimate targets rather than merely as probability limits of existing estimators. \cite{HIR2003} introduce the class of weighted average treatment effects, a subclass of the more general class in \eqref{eq:weighted_est_def}. \cite{LMZ2018} discuss the connection between weighted average treatment effects and implicit subpopulations.
 However, the internal validity and representativeness of weighted estimands have received little attention to date.

-One exception is \cite{Chaisemartin2012,Chaisemartin2017}, who focuses on the interpretation of the instrumental variables (IV) estimand.
-First, \cite{Chaisemartin2012} studies the size of the largest subpopulation whose average treatment effect is equal to that of compliers.
-While this question is similar to ours, the corresponding subpopulation size is not point identified, unlike in our paper.
-Second, when the usual monotonicity assumption is violated, \cite{Chaisemartin2012,Chaisemartin2017} uses a specific restriction on the CATE function to reinterpret the IV estimand as the average treatment effect for a subset of compliers.
-In our framework, this result can be seen as an existence result in an intermediate case between the setting where $\tau_0$ is unrestricted and where it is fixed.
+One exception is work by \cite{Chaisemartin2012,Chaisemartin2017} on the interpretation of the instrumental variables (IV) estimand.
+First, \citet[][Section 3]{Chaisemartin2012} studies whether the local average treatment effect (LATE) can be extrapolated beyond compliers and derives bounds on the size of the largest subpopulation to which it applies.
+The sharp lower bound equals the complier share, so the LATE may apply only to compliers.
+The sharp upper bound can be below one, which in some applications rules out extrapolation to the entire population.
+Unlike in our paper, however, the maximum size of this subpopulation is not point identified.
+Second, when monotonicity fails, \cite{Chaisemartin2012,Chaisemartin2017} uses a restriction on the CATE function to reinterpret the IV estimand as the average treatment effect for a subset of compliers.
+In our framework, this is an existence result in an intermediate case between the setting in which $\tau_0$ is unrestricted and the setting in which it is fixed.

-Another exception is \cite{AronowSamii2016}, who focus on whether mean covariate values are similar in the entire sample and in the ``effective sample'' used by OLS\@.
-We focus on the size of the implicit subpopulation, which is different and complementary.
-We also extend the results on mean covariate values to the entire distribution of covariates and to other weighted estimands besides OLS\@.

-Yet another exception is \cite{MSG2023}, who focus on fixed effects estimands and argue that it is problematic if ``switchers'' are a small subset of the sample.
-We similarly argue that if a given weighted estimand corresponds to the average treatment effect for a small subpopulation, then it may not be an appropriate target parameter, unless that subpopulation is interesting in its own right.
+Finally, there is precedent for prioritizing larger implicit subpopulations. \cite{MT2024} argue that ``[t]arget parameters that reflect larger subpopulations of the population of interest are more interesting than those that reflect smaller and more specific subpopulations.''
+In a setting with multiple instrumental variables, \cite{HLM2025} suggest that the largest subpopulation of compliers is generally more interesting than other complier subpopulations.